luarrekcah/EFI-MSI-B550-GAMING-PLUS-RYZEN-7-3700x-RX-550/README.md

 ![MacOS Screenshot](print-osx.png)

-This repository provides details on my Hackintosh build, running macOS Sequoia 15.2 with OpenCore 1.0.3.
+This repository provides details on my Hackintosh build.
 Below is a summary of the hardware and its compatibility with macOS.

 ---